For many people enslaved in the United States, Christmas was the only holiday they ever knew.

 Bringing their own traditions and skills to Christmas celebrations, enslaved African Americans helped create a new American culture of music, religious traditions, and food.

-Sheet music, in Jefferson's hand with Money Musk, which known have been played by Jefferson's sons with Sally Hemings
+Sheet music, in Jefferson's hand with Money Musk, which was known to have been played by Jefferson's sons with Sally Hemings

 Beverly, Madison, and Eston Hemings, Jefferson’s enslaved sons, all played the violin – an instrument often present during holiday celebrations.
 Priscilla Hemings was known for her religious piety and for hosting worship services in her home; the Christian message of survival and escape from slavery resonated strongly with enslaved African Americans.
 In their own homes, enslaved families supplemented their usual rations with wild game and foraged delicacies.